soxueren/atsd/administration/migration/reporter.md

 ## Collect Results

-The last two lines of the log file identify two files: `summary.log`, and `maximum-per-region.log` where the DataTableReporter class stored its reports.
+The last two lines of the log identify two files: `summary.log`, and `maximum-per-region.log` where the DataTableReporter class has stored its reports.

 Copy these files from HDFS to the local file system.